 A power of attorney document is drafted to build an association between a proprietor and a person who is given authority, often an attorney-in-fact (who acts on behalf of another person), over the proprietor’s estate.
 This document allows the proprietor to give control of certain financial and legal responsibilities if they become incapacitated and unable to make decisions due to injury or illness.

 This document must:

 - Be signed by an individual 18 or older

 - Name an attorney-in-fact

 - Specify when the attorney-in-fact is granted authority

 The document must also be notarized and signed by witnesses.

-To learn how to designate a power of attorney, contact Barrera, Sanchez and Associates, P.C. at 956-287-7555 to set up your appointment.
+To learn how to designate a power of attorney, contact our McAllen probate lawyers online or by phone at 956-287-7555 to set up your appointment.